-Overall, six species exhibit significant declines in the proportion of juveniles captured (Table D2).
-The apparent productivity of Sedge Warbler and Reed Bunting has fallen by more than 50% over the last 25 years, while Blue Tit, Song Thrush and Blackbird show reductions in relative productivity of between 25% and 50%, and Blackcap productivity has declined by 24%.
+Overall, seven species exhibit significant declines in the proportion of juveniles captured (Table D2).
+The apparent productivity of Willow Tit, Reed Bunting and Sedge Warbler has fallen by more than 50% over the last 25 years, whileGarden Warbler, Blue Tit, Song Thrush and Blackbird show reductions in relative productivity of between 25% and 50%.

-Although two of these species, Peach et al. 1991, 1995a, 1999, Robinson et al. 2004, 2010, 2014, Baillie et al. 2009).
+Although three of these species, Peach et al. 1991, 1995a, 1999, Robinson et al. 2004, 2010, 2014, Baillie et al. 2009).
+The causes of decline for Willow Tit are uncertain.

 Peach et al. 1999).
-For species such as 2019) found that, whilst Great Tit density effects were driven mainly by intraspecific competition, Blue Tits were also be affected by competition with Great Tits: this could possibly explain the relatively greater decrease in breeding performance for Blue Tit following increases in the populations of both species.
+For species such as 2019) found that, whilstGreat Tit density effects were driven mainly by intraspecific competition, Blue Tits were also be affected by competition with Great Tits: this could possibly explain the relatively greater decrease in breeding performance for Blue Tit following increases in the populations of both species.

-Only two of the 23 species monitored shows significant positive trends in CES productivity CHAffinch and Reed Warbler).
-The discrepancy between the positive CHAFfinch (CES trend and the decline in breeding success identified by the NRS warrants further study, but increased survival rates in post-fledging period could contribute to this, although data are sparse for this vital period.
+Only one of the 23 species monitored shows significant positive trends in CES productivity Chaffinch).
+The discrepancy between the positive Chaffinch CES trend and the decline in breeding success identified by the NRS warrants further study, but increased survival rates in post-fledging period could contribute to this, although data are sparse for this vital period.